clemsau/twenty-twenty-twenty/README.md

 `Casks/twenty-twenty-twenty.rb` is the canonical copy of the cask.
 If a dedicated `homebrew-tap` repository is created later, copy the file there;
-users can then use the shorter `brew tap clementsauvage/tap` form and the install instructions above should be updated to match.
+users can then use the shorter `brew tap clemsau/tap` form and the install instructions above should be updated to match.

-The GitHub owner in the cask's `url` and `homepage` is assumed to be `clementsauvage`, matching the bundle identifier.
+The GitHub owner in the cask's `url` and `homepage` is assumed to be `clemsau`, matching the bundle identifier.
 Confirm it before the first release.

 ## Requirements